On the Ehrhart Polynomial of Minimal Matroids: The matroid polytope of minimal matroids

 \begin{teo} If $M\in \mathscr{C}(k,n)$, then $|\mathscr{B}(M)|\geq k(n-k)+1$.
 Furthermore there is a unique (up to isomorphism) connected matroid of size $n$ and rank $k$ for which equality is attained. \end{teo}

 We proceed to a realization of these minimal matroids.
 They happen to be indeed graphical matroids.

 \begin{prop} Let $T_{k,n}$ be the graph given by a cycle of length $k+1$ where one edge is replaced with $n-k$ parallel copies.
-Then the cycle matroid of $T_{k,n}$ is connected, has cardinality $n$, rank $k$ and exactly $k(n-k)+1$ basis \end{prop}
+Then the cycle matroid of $T_{k,n}$ is connected, has cardinality $n$, rank $k$ and exactly $k(n-k)+1$ bases. \end{prop}

 \begin{proof} We will use the name \textit{red edges} when we refer to the $n-k$ parallel edges as in the statement.
 The remaining edges will be called \textit{black edges}.

 Observe that we cycle matroid of $T_{k,n}$ does indeed trivially satisfy the cardinality and rank conditions: we have $n$ elements in total and the maximal independent sets are of cardinality $k$.
 It is also straightforward to verify that this graph is biconnected and hence its cycle matroid is connected.